Community Recognition Awards

 Community Safety Award

-Presented to an individual or organization that is dedicated to the development, promotion or support of initiatives that improve community safety.
+Presented to an individual or organization that is dedicated to the development, promotion, or support of initiatives that improve community safety.
 This award recognizes how safer communities only happen when individuals take action to make a difference.

 Please note: